digital-archives/HISTGA1011/activities/metadata.md

 ## Preparation

 - To do this activity, you will need to use a text editing program or application to annotate the data.
 Suggested text editors that you may download are Notepad++ (Windows) or Sublime (Mac or Windows).
 - If you do not have a text editor, you can save the METS as an XML file to your computer, upload it to your Google Drive, and use Drive’s text editor to annotate.
+- Additionally, it will be good to have the <a href="https://www.loc.gov/standards/mets/" target="_blank">METS</a> and <a href="https://www.loc.gov/standards/premis/" target="_blank">PREMIS</a> standards documents up in a separate tab for reference during this activity.

 ## Steps to Take